Examines a topic, theme, or problem at the intersection of law, economics, and public policy.

 A combination of lectures, discussions, exercises (some will be in-class group exercises, and others will be individual take-home exercises), guest speakers, films, and an in-class team presentation.

 An interest in the general topic and an appreciation for its complexity in the current world,which requires a global perspective on all activities in which a company or person may engage.
-A background in environmental science would be helpful to increase your understanding of the roots and basic components of environmental laws.

 Class assignments and grading

 Exercises, consisting of the application of general principles and concepts to hypothetical situations.
 An in-class midterm consisting of multiple-choice and short essay questions.
 A take-home final which will be cumulative and consist of essay questions.
 An in-class group presentation on a current hot topic issue in the international legal arena.